hapax/hapax.github.io/assets/evapp.md

 #### 1. Introduction<a id="sec-1" name="sec-1"></a>

 Stephen Hawking discovered that black holes glow.
-This means that, over time, they
+This means that, over time, they will lose energy and eventually disappear altogether.

 #### 2. The end of the universe<a id="sec-2" name="sec-2"></a>